functino/buzz-buzzers/README.md

-# buzz-buzzers - Use the wired or wireless "Playstation Buzz" Buzzers with node.js
+# `node-buzzers` - Use the wired or wireless "Playstation Buzz" Buzzers with node.js

 ## Forked from [functino/buzz-buzzers](https://github.com/functino/buzz-buzzers)